ElsieMay/12_Homework_Employee_Tracker/README.md

 ## Installation

-To install necessary dependencies, run the following command: ``
+To install necessary dependencies, run the following command: ``.
+Please refer to the below instructional video for prompts.

 ## Usage

-The Github repository can be viewed via this link, https://github.com/ElsieMay/11_Homework_Express_Js_Note_Taker.
-The deployed application can be viewed via this Heroku link, https://elsie-note-taker.herokuapp.com.
+The Github repository can be viewed via this link, https://github.com/ElsieMay/12_Homework_Employee_Tracker.

 ## App Screenshots